VMware Site Recovery for VMware Cloud FAQ

 VMware Site Recovery uses a special license key that is added and managed by the service.
 No user involvement is required.

-VMware Site Recovery currently only supports/utilizes vSphere Replication.
+VMware Site Recovery currently supports/utilizes vSphere Replication and Enhanced Replication for VMware Site Recovery (currently IA).

 - Can VMware Site Recovery protect workloads on physical servers?

 Site Recovery Manager orchestrates the recovery process for virtual machines.
-In cases in which some workloads are running on physical servers with a separate disaster recovery solution, Site Recovery Manager can coordinate the recovery process by allowing users to create custom scripts that ensure that workloads are restored in the appropriate order.
+In cases where some workloads run on physical servers with a separate disaster recovery solution, Site Recovery Manager can coordinate the recovery process by allowing users to create custom scripts that ensure that workloads are restored in the appropriate order.

 - Does VMware Site Recovery provide automated failback?